jasoncolburne/arad/documentation/design/README.md

 #### Identity
 [identity](./services/identity.md) is the foundational piece of the service layer, providing authentication and authorization capabilities to permit [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control).
-As there is no inter-service communication, we rely on other mechanisms to authorize user actions.
+As there is no inter-service communication, we rely on other mechanisms (JWTs) to authorize user actions.

 #### Reader